-White Stucco and Gray Brick: The Technical Guide to Mixed Masonry
+White Stucco and Gray Brick: Flashing Mixed Materials

-The combination of crisp white stucco and textured gray brick is a defining aesthetic of modern Southern California architecture.
-From the "Coastal Farmhouse" styles in Newport Beach to the "Modern Tudor" renovations in Pasadena, this high-contrast look offers timeless curb appeal.
+The combination of crisp white stucco and heavily textured gray brick is a defining aesthetic of modern Southern California architecture.
+From the "Coastal Farmhouse" styles in Newport Beach to the "Modern Tudor" renovations in Pasadena, this high-contrast look offers timeless, premium curb appeal.

-However, mixing materials is not just a design choice; it is an engineering challenge.
-Stucco and brick absorb water at different rates and expand differently under heat.
-If the transition between the two isn't flashed correctly, you create a water entry point that can rot your framing.
+However, mixing completely different masonry materials is not just a design choice; it is a serious engineering challenge.
+Stucco and brick absorb water at very different rates and expand differently under the heat of the sun.
+If the transition between the two isn't flashed correctly, you create a massive water entry point that will rot your framing.
 This guide covers the structural requirements for a successful mixed-material exterior.

 The most critical detail in a brick/stucco home is the horizontal line where they meet.
-You cannot simply stack stucco on top of brick.
+You absolutely cannot simply stack wet stucco directly on top of a brick wall.

-This metal sits on top of the brick cap and tucks behind the stucco paper.
-It acts as a "kick-out," forcing water running down the white stucco to drip away from the gray brick face.
-Without this, water runs behind the brick veneer and into the wall cavity.
+Building code requires a heavy metal Z-Bar Flashing at the horizontal transition point.
+This metal sits directly on top of the brick cap and tucks upward behind the stucco's waterproofing paper.
+It acts as a "kick-out," forcing rainwater running down the white stucco to drip entirely away from the gray brick face.
+Without this metal flashing, water runs behind the brick veneer, pooling at the foundation and rotting the studs.

 Free Assessment